 See more pictures of Diomede here:

-Diomede is a village located on the west coast of Little Diomede Island in the strait between the Bering Sea and the Chukchi Sea, Alaska.
+Diomede is a village located on the northwest coast of Little Diomede Island in the strait between the Bering Sea and the Chukchi Sea, Alaska.

 Little Diomede is the smaller of the two islands, and Big Diomede is less than 2.4 miles (3.9 km) away.
 The village of Diomede is the only settlement on Little Diomede Island.
 The population in 2010 was 115.
 Big Diomede is uninhabited except for a Russian military installation.
 Read more here and here.
 Click here to download the CoastView app and explore Little Diomede Island.